 Family Responsibility Leave Ontario

-Employees can take up to 3 unpaid days per year to deal with family illnesses, injuries, medical emergencies or urgent matters.
+Employees can take up to 3 unpaid days per year to deal with family illnesses, injuries, medical emergencies, or urgent matters.
+These days can be part days, consecutive days, or separate days.

 Eligibility: Available after 2 consecutive weeks of employment.